hpssjellis/navigating-covid-tweet-unroll/README.md

 Tweet /?
 #PandemicThoughts
-This is not the last #Pandemic, hopefully we are better prepared for the next one
+This is not the last #Pandemic, hopefully we are better prepared for the next one.
+Following are a few:

 1. The #BlackDeath: 1346-1353
 1. #SpanishFlu: 1918-1920
 1. #AsianFlu: 1957-1958
 1. #AIDS pandemic and epidemic: 1981-present day

+Tweet /?
+#PandemicThoughts
+This is not the last #Pandemic, hopefully we are better prepared for the next one.
+Following are a few:

 1. #H1N1 Swine Flu pandemic: 2009-2010
 1. West African #Ebola epidemic: 2014-2016
 1. #Zika Virus epidemic: 2015-present day
 1. #Covid19 2019-Present day